Samsung's legal woes threaten to crimp tablets, chips

 "Apple is leveraging the fact that it's got alternative suppliers.
 They may offer inferior or more expensive components but it's something consumers barely notice and something Apple can successfully use to pressure Samsung."

 Samsung's smartphone business has been growing furiously, powered by its flagship Galaxy lineups.
-Some analysts expect Samsung to overtake Apple in unit terms as the world's No.1 smartphone vendor and report record profits in July-September, as it has much broader lineups than the high-end focussed Apple.
+Some analysts expect Samsung to overtake Apple as the world's No.1 smartphone vendor and report record profits in July-September, as it has much broader lineups than the high-end focused Apple.

 Samsung's smartphone sales soared more than 500 percent in the second quarter, easily eclipsing Apple's 142 percent growth, though Apple sold about 1 million more units.
 Nokia sales fell 30 percent.